-- B. Unused areas.
-Any area of a project site not intended for a specific use, including a commercial pad site intended for future development, shall be landscaped unless retained in its natural state, and the review authority determines that landscaping is not necessary to achieve the purposes of this Chapter. - C. Parking areas.
-All Pparking areas shall be landscaped as follows: - 1.
+- C. Parking areas.
+All parking areas shall be landscaped as follows: - 1.
 Landscape materials.
 Landscaping shall be provided throughout the parking lot as a combination of ground cover, shrubs, and trees. - 2.
 Curbing.
-Areas containing plant materials shall-may be bordered by a concrete curb at least six incheshigh and six inches widewhen constructed as part of a parking lot.
-However, The review authority may approve alternative barrier designs, to protect landscaped areas from damage by vehicles\-and to allow infiltration of parking lot stormwater runoff into landscaped areas, are preferred. - 3.
+Areas containing plant materials may be bordered by a curb when constructed as part of a parking lot.
+However, alternative barrier designs, to protect landscaped areas from damage by vehicles and to allow infiltration of parking lot stormwater runoff into landscaped areas, are preferred. - 3.
 Runoff detention, retention, or infiltration.
 The design of landscaped areas for parking lots shall consider, and may, where appropriate, be required to include provisions for the on-site detention, retention, and/or infiltration of stormwater runoff, which reduces and slows runoff, and provides pollutant cleansing and groundwater recharge.
 Where landscaped areas are designed for detention, retention, and/or infiltration of stormwater runoff from the parking lot, the following provisions shall apply: - a.
 Recess landscaped areas.
 Landscaped areas shall be recessed below the surface of the pavement, to allow stormwater runoff from the parking lot to flow into the landscaped area and infiltrate into the ground. - b.
 Provide curb cuts.
 Curb cuts shall be placed in curbs bordering landscaped areas, or else curbs shall not be installed, to allow stormwater runoff to flow from the parking lot into landscaped areas. - 4.
 Perimeter parking lot landscaping.
 All surface parking areas shall be provided a fence, or landscape buffer between the parking area, and streets and adjoining properties, and the open areas between the property line and the public street right-of-way shall be landscaped. - a.
-Adjacent to streets and only where allowed by Section 18.36.090 or preexisting conditions. - i) A parking area for a nonresidential use adjoining a public street, where allowed by Section 18.36.090.A (Parking Design and Development Standards - Location) shall be designed to provide a landscaped planting strip between the street right-of-way and parking area equal in depth to the setback required by the applicable zoning district or 15 feet, whichever is more. - ii) A parking area for a residential use, except for a single-family dwelling or duplex, shall be designed to provide a landscaped planting strip between the street right-of-way and parking area equal in depth to the setback required by the applicable zoning district. - iii) The landscaping shall be designed and maintained to screen cars from view from the street to a minimum height of 36 inches, but shall not exceed any applicable height limit for landscaping within a setback. - iv) Screening materials may include a combination of plant materials, earth berms, solid decorative masonry walls, raised planters, or other screening devices which meet the intent of this requirement. - Shade trees shall be provided at a minimum rate of one for every 25 linear feet of landscaped area, or other spacing as determined by the review authority to be appropriate to the site and surrounding development. - Plant materials, signs, or structures within a traffic safety sight area of a driveway shall comply with Section 18.30.060.E (Height limit at street corners). - b.
+Adjacent to streets and only where allowed by Section 18.36.090 or preexisting conditions. - i) A parking area for a nonresidential use adjoining a public street, where allowed by Section 18.36.090.A (Parking Design and Development Standards Location) shall be designed to provide a landscaped planting strip between the street right-of-way and parking area equal in depth to the setback required by the applicable zoning district or 15 feet, whichever is more. - ii) A parking area for a residential use, except for a single-family dwelling or duplex, shall be designed to provide a landscaped planting strip between the street right-of-way and parking area equal in depth to the setback required by the applicable zoning district. - iii) The landscaping shall be designed and maintained to screen cars from view from the street to a minimum height of 36 inches, but shall not exceed any applicable height limit for landscaping within a setback. - iv) Screening materials may include a combination of plant materials, earth berms, solid decorative masonry walls, raised planters, or other screening devices which meet the intent of this requirement. - v) Shade trees shall be provided at a minimum rate of one for every 25 linear feet of landscaped area, or other spacing as determined by the review authority to be appropriate to the site and surrounding development. - vi) Plant materials, signs, or structures within a traffic safety sight area of a driveway shall comply with Section 18.30.060.E (Height limit at street corners). - b.
 Adjacent to side or rear property lines.
-Parking areas for nonresidential uses shall provide a perimeter landscape strip at least eight-five feet wide (inside dimension) where the parking area adjoins a side or rear property line.
-The requirement for a landscape strip may be satisfied by a setback or bufferarea that is otherwise required.
+Parking areas for nonresidential uses shall provide a perimeter landscape strip at least five feet wide (inside dimension) where the parking area adjoins a side or rear property line.
 Trees shall be provided at the rate of one for each 25 linear feet of landscaped area, or other spacing as determined by the review authority to be appropriate to the site and surrounding development.